sosgasm/ArcaPie/README.md

 ## Getting Started

 I've had the privilege to have access to a woodworking space, providing all the tools I needed.
+Also I had access to free wood.
-Also some basic knowledge of woodworking/some linux based OS/computers/electronics can come handy.
+Basic knowledge of woodworking/some linux based OS/computers/electronics might come handy.
+If you don't have above, find your resources: Friends, fam, local Hackerspace etc.

 ### Prerequisites
+Use stuff you have and never use.
+I had my monitor, bluethooth joypad and keyboard for a few years already, doing nothing at all.
+So when a friend donated a Pi 3B+ I decided to give them a purpose.

 ```
 Hardware:
 * Raspberry Pi 3B+
+* 32GB MicroSD card
 * 10,5 inch monitor with HDMI/VGA ports
+* Bluetooth Joypad
+* Bluetooth Keyboard
 ```
 ```
 Software: